gustavodiel/trashCode/README.md

 # trashCode
-A bunch 'o trashy code I made during my free time
+A bunch 'o trashy code I made during my free time.
+It includes some usefull stuff, like sockets and what not, but also contains pure garbage, such as some random string codes I made in Lua

+One day, I might as well comment the code and/or organize it.
+I dont know.
+Maybe if I fell like and I have the time

+From time to time

 # License